Updated Feb 2023

 Metal or gold

 Tip: Read the details of your dental plan carefully to see if there are any limits on coverage for replacement dental crowns.
-For example, an insurer might require that you wait a certain amount of time to become eligible for a replacement crown.
+For example, an insurer might require you to wait a certain amount of time to become eligible for a replacement crown.

-Reduce your dental crown cost with insurance
+Reduce your dental crown cost with insurance from Direct Benefits

-Once you know the benefits of getting a custom dental crown, you'll begin to understand why it comes at such a hefty price.
-Thankfully, the right insurance may give you access to low cost dental crowns, so it's worth checking the plans available in your area with the help of Direct Benefits.
+Once you know the full benefits of getting a custom dental crown, you'll understand why it can come with such a hefty price tag.
+Thankfully, having the right insurance plan can give you access to lower-cost dental crowns, as well as any other minor or major procedures you may need throughout your life.
+It's simple – getting a dental crown will always cost less with insurance.
+That's why it's worth checking the available plans in your area with the help of Direct Benefits.

 Browse our full selection of available policies that are within your budget today.
 You'll see how much support they can provide if you're ever in need of a crown.
 If you need more information about Direct Benefits dental plans, feel free to contact one of our dental insurance agents by phone or live chat.
 We're always happy to help.

 Compare Dental Plans Today